classyllama/Wiz/README.markdown

 Runs a PHP Script after bootstrapping Magento.
 Useful for testing code or writing scripts that need to run inside of Magento without having to write a full-fledged module or a sandbox.

+### magento-shutdown

+Shuts down Magento by creating the maintenance flag file.

+### magento-startup

+Allows Magento run by removing the maintenance flag file.

+### mc-dl

+Downloads a Magento connect package.
+Yes, I know you can use ./mage but this also works.

+### mc-versions

+Lists the available versions of a module that you can download from Magento Connect.

 ### module-list

 Displays a list of all modules on the system.
 Shows module name, version, active, output, and code pool.